alexdiliberto/code-conventions/README.md

   doSomething();
 }

-// Bad: Testing to see if an arugment was passed function doSomething(arg1, arg2, arg3, arg4) {
+// Bad: Testing to see if an argument was passed function doSomething(arg1, arg2, arg3, arg4) {
   if (arg4 != null) {
     doSomethingElse();